Invulu/organic-widgets/README.txt

 5. A list of some of the custom widgets included as seen within the customizer.

 == Changelog ==

+= 1.2.6 =
+* Updates made to page template JS in preparation for Gutenberg
+* Removed HTML escaping for textarea fields within the Feature List widget

 = 1.2.5 =
 * Updated background brightness script to fix text color issues with IE